Rice production in Myanmar: Geography of Myanmar

-Primarily rice is grown in across the Ayeyarwady, Bago and Yangon delta regions due to the major river system running across.
+Primarily rice is grown in across the Ayeyarwady Delta, including Ayeyarwady, Bago and Yangon regions due to the major river system running across.
 These respectively account for 33.59%, 17.72% and 10.07% of the total harvestable area.
-However, the dry and mountainous zones such as Mandalay, Sagaing and Magway as well as coastal regions of Mon and Rakhine States also play a minor role in rice production.
+However, the Dry Zone, which includes Mandalay, Sagaing and Magway, as well as coastal regions of Mon and Rakhine States also play a minor role in rice production.

-During the monsoon season, the delta region accounts for 7,218 million tons of rice, the dry zone accounts for 3,564 million tons, coastal accounts for 1,836 million tons and mountainous regions account for 2,296 million tons.
+During the monsoon season, the delta region accounts for 7,218 million tons of rice, the Dry Zone accounts for 3,564 million tons, coastal accounts for 1,836 million tons and mountainous regions account for 2,296 million tons.

 Rice production

 Rice production in Myanmar is heavily dependent on human and animal power, both traditional methods of cultivation.
 The country has four types of soils that ensure optimal rice growing: gleysols, fluvisols, humic planosols and vertisols.
 Although soil has a large impact on rice yields, there are many constraints that affect production.
 Constraints to the rice industry have varied throughout history, generally being a consequence of governmental action.
 Additional constraints include unpredictable weather that directly impacts the rice yield, such as the flooding in July/August 2018 which caused a 1.5% decline in rice production, as well as low seed quality and fertilizer amounts.
 A study found that high fertilizer prices, shortages of irrigated water and the educational level of farmers was hindering rice production growth.

 To produce rice, the land is prepared according to the environmental region where the paddy is located.
 In rain-fed lowlands, the preferred method of establishing crops is manual transplanting where the rice is partially submerged (known as wet rice cultivation).

 There are three types of growing conditions as part of wet rice cultivation: